rancher/distros-test-framework/README.md

 - The local.tfvars split roles section should be strictly followed to not cause any false positives or negatives on tests

+### K3S Only

-- For running tests with "etcd" cluster type, you should add the value "etcd" to the variable "cluster_type" , also you need have those variables at least empty:
+- For running tests on a K3S cluster with "etcd" cluster type, you should add the value "etcd" to the variable "cluster_type" , also you need have those variables at least empty:
 ```
 - external_db
 - external_db_version